 Operational Plan

 Our operations will focus on efficient project management, from initial client consultations to the final implementation of design projects.
 We will establish a reliable supply chain for sourcing materials and collaborate with local vendors for timely delivery.
-Logistics will be streamlined to ensure that projects are completed within client timelines and budgets.
+Project logistics will be organized so that work is completed within client timelines and budgets.

 Contingency Planning